SPD Pedal Overhaul

 - 7mm box end wrench or small adjustable wrench

-- Park Tool axle and pedal vise AV-4
+- Park Tool axle and pedal vise AV-5

 - Compressed air and blow gun (optional)

-This article with disucss the bearing service of the common Shimano® SPD type pedals.
-Park Tool does make the pedal wrench you will need to get the pedal off.
+Park Tool makes the pedal wrench you will need to get the pedal off.
 Park Tool does not make the special socket tool you will need to adjust the bearing.
 Keep in mind that you do not need to take apart the SPD pedal shaft unit to clean and grease the unit.
 Here is a simple overhaul procedure for Shimano® pedal shaft units.

 - Remove both pedals from bike.
 For help, see Pedal Removal.